 STM32103ZET6 prototyping board comes with LCD having touch screen capability.
-It is a great way to interact with device.
-Practically speaking Touch screen is a resistive film that can be read as regular potentiometer which value depends on touch point.
+It is a great way to interact with the device.
+Practically speaking Touch screen is a resistive film that can be accessed as a regular potentiometer which value depends on touch point.
 Depending on voltage drop it is possible to calculate the coordinates.
-To make things easy normally there are touch screen controllers used that takes most of hard work – they have internal ADC that measure the voltage and sends value to microcontroller using a selected interface (I2C or SPI).
-In our board there is a popular ADS7843 controller used, which talks to microcontroller using SPI.
+There is a touch screen controller which takes most of the hard work – it has internal ADC that measures the voltage and sends a value to the microcontroller using one of the selected interfaces (I2C or SPI).
+In the board, there is a common ADS7843 controller used, which talks to the microcontroller using SPI.
 After playing around, I’ve put a messy code that reads touch screen coordinates.
 It is a glued code from various sources, so it is only to fix some results.

 Currently, the code reads a bunch of values, then averages to get rid of most garbage and then calculates screen matching coordinates.
 This is the trickiest part to do.
-You can do this empirically by getting min and max ADC values for each axis and then calculate coordinates using formula:
+You can do this empirically by reading min and max ADC values for each axis and then calculate coordinates using formulas:

 *x = ((TP_X-PixOffsX)/PixSizeX);

 *y = ((TP_Y-PixOffsY)/PixSizeY);

-Where TP_X is actual ADC value, PixOffX is offset value at axis point 0 and PixSizeX is ADC values per pixel.
+Where TP_X is actual ADC value, PixOffX is offset value at axis point 0, and PixSizeX is ADC values per pixel.
 I found that some touch screen libraries use this approach.
 But it has many disadvantages.
-Biggest one is that code is hardware dependent, this means that when different screen is used, you will need to measure new constants to be able to calculate coordinates.
+The biggest one is that code is hardware dependent; this means that when a different screen is used, you will need to measure new constants to be able to calculate coordinates.
 Right now example code works using this method.
 It would be better to use an adaptive technique called calibration.
 This is when you need to tell the device to align the touch screen with the display by giving several points that are used to calculate coefficients.
-These coefficients are used in formula where actual coordinates are calculated from ADC values.
+These coefficients are used in the formula where actual coordinates are calculated from ADC values.